 The Solo models are not necessarily known for ultimate portability but rather very impressive battery life and great vapor quality.
 I’ve been averaging close to three hours of battery life on a full charge with the Solo 2 which is absolutely insane!
 That’s literally 15-20 sessions without needing to charge the battery.

 It heats up in less than 20 seconds, comes with an on vape digital display and offers a full temp spectrum.
 Only downside is the overall size and weight of the unit.
 It is pocketable but I’m not a big fan of carrying around a glass stem with me on the go especially if I’m out mountain biking or skiing.

 Basically if you need a vaporizer with the best battery life (no questions asked) currently available on the market, you want the Solo 2.
-The Solo 2 retails for $249 but you can click here to pick one up from my recommend authorized retailer a bit cheaper.
+The Solo 2 retails for $239 but you can click here to pick one up from my recommend authorized retailer a bit cheaper.
+Use coupon code: VWSOLO$40 to bring the price down to $199.
 Read on below to get my full Arizer Solo 2 vaporizer review.

 Solo 2 Size, Portability, and Build Quality

 Size: The overall size is the least appealing feature of the Solo 2.
 While it can be pocketed, I’d much rather use it at home out on the deck or chilling watching a movie.
 It is slimmer than the OG Solo but actually weighs more overall.
 The slimmer body feels MUCH better in the pocket.

 Portability: I consider the OG Solo and the new SOLO 2 home use type vaporizers.
 Meaning they are better suited for carrying room to room or hanging out in the yard grilling.
 They CAN be pocketed for use on the go but not only do you have a 210 gram hunk of metal in your pocket, you’re also carrying around a glass stem.